Hire nice people if you want to do better in business..

 This can have major benefits for your business.
 People who believe they are nice rate themselves as being twice as productive as those who are not.
 And when employees are happier your staff turnover becomes lower, saving you both the expense and hassle of recruiting.

 There are reputational benefits too.
 Clients and customers like dealing with ‘nice’ companies, and are more willing to spend money with them.

 It’s important to remember, though, that nice people aren’t always nice.
-The study identified tipping points that made many people ‘lose their nice’.
-These include rudeness, noise based stresses, confrontation, acute stress and high-pressure situations.
+Many people ‘lose their nice’if they are subjected to rudeness, noise based stresses, confrontation and high-pressure situations.

 So it’s not enough to simply hire nice people – you need to create an environment that people like to work in.
 That means creating a supportive and kind, yet efficient, culture within your business.
 Let your team take breaks to avoid losing their ‘nice’ and encourage them to be honest, professional and even give them space to practice mindfulness.

 It may sound utopian but a happy company is a more profitable one.
 That’s why at THP we put the highest value on client relationships, not on our bottom line.